 -

-Manageable grooming.
-From smooth coat Whippets to dogs with a thick double coat or shaggy double coat, we picked breeds that only need a fair amount of brushing—not daily clippings like some long‑haired giants.
+Manageable grooming needs: From smooth coat dogs to those with a thick or shaggy double coat, we chose breeds that need a fair amount of brushing, not daily clipping.

 -